flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

                                  model_info=train_model)
 ```

 In the above codes, methods like `register_dataset` and `register_model` are just used to save some metadata(e.g., the name of the model or the uri of the dataset) into the database.
-The return value of these methods are some metadata objects(e.g. `DatasetMeta` or `ModelMeta`), which can be used to query database or serve as parameters of other methods.
+The return value of these methods are some metadata objects(e.g. `DatasetMeta` or `ModelMeta`), which can be used to query metadata or serve as parameters of other methods.

 On the other hand, `read_dataset()` and `train()` are of another type.
 We call them `Operators` as they have some specific semantics and will create corresponding `AINodes`.
 Then, how do we define the data dependency of those newly created nodes?
 We just put the output of `read_dataset` method into the `input` arg of `train()` method.
 Such codes imply input of the training node created by`train()` is the output of the node created by `read_dataset()` .
 The return values of methods like `train()` are `Channel` or list of `Channel`s.